amdouek/mutateR/README.md

-It identifies pairs of non-contiguous exons in a given transcript that are phase-compatible with each other (*i.e.*, pairs of exons that do not normally neighbour each other in the transcript, but the 5’ exon ends in the same reading frame position (0, 1, or 2) as the 3’ exon begins with), then detects gRNAs in each exon that facilitate their deletion such that the resulting mutant allele preserves the original reading frame.
+It identifies pairs of non-contiguous exons in a given transcript that are phase-compatible with each other (*i.e.*, pairs of exons that do not normally neighbour each other in the transcript, but the 5’ exon ends in the same reading frame position (0, 1, or 2) as the 3’ exon begins), then detects gRNAs in each exon that facilitate their deletion such that the resulting mutant allele preserves the original reading frame.

 ### Background